 Balanced meridian: positive and accepting attitude, trusting, vital, clear complexion, ability to let go and move forwards, be inspired.

 Imbalanced meridian: infertility, premature ageing, baldness, over/under active sex drive, ear/bone/lower back problems, fatigue, fear, depression, anxiety, salt cravings, poor memory, tinnitus (ringing in ears), headaches/migraines, cramping, weak pelvic floor.

-Balanced meridian: confidence, motivation, courageous, creative, willpower, balanced energy, calm, settled.
+Balanced meridian: confidence, motivation, courageous, creative, willpower, balanced energy, calm, patient, settled.

-Imbalanced meridian: arthritis, weak/painful joints, sore knees, hepatitis, eye sight problems, genital problems, addictive behaviours, manipulative, quick temper, frustration, toxic blood, disorganised, impatience, inflexibility, tight sides, excessively ticklish.
+Imbalanced meridian: arthritis, weak/painful joints, sore knees, hepatitis, eye sight problems, genital problems, addictive behaviors, manipulative, quick temper, frustration, toxic blood, disorganized, impatience, inflexibility, tight sides, excessively ticklish.

 Balanced meridian: patience, ability to plan and delegate, flexible mind and body, creative, intuitive, compassionate.

 Earth element – Stomach and Spleen